 11. Wakayama Ramen

 If you love the flavor of Tonkotsu and Shoyu ramen, Wakayama ramen is what you should try next.
 Local people also call it “chuka soba”, which means “Chinese soba”.
-It combines the essence of these 2 types of ramen, resulting in a mouth-watering dark brown soup.
+It combines the essence of pork bone broth and soy sauce, resulting in a mouth-watering dark brown soup.

 You have plenty of options when it comes to toppings.
 You can top it with chashu, menma, green onions, raw eggs, and fish cakes.

 Tsukemen originated in Tokyo.
 Unlike other types of ramen, people serve Tsukemen by putting the soup and noodles into 2 different bowls.
 They boil the noodles and soak them in cold water to retain the firm texture.

 The accompanying soup is very flavorful.
 You can enjoy it warm or cold.
 If it is too bold, you can add some dashi to neutralize the flavor.